 If you have a history of heart complications or blood clotting, either yourself or within your immediate family.

 If you have been inflicted by the rare hereditary disease, porphyria.

-If an ailment of yours has been adversely affected during a pregnancy or prior use of the Pill.
+If an ailment of yours has been adversely affected by a pregnancy or prior use of the Pill.

 Ensure that your doctor or any other relevant medical professionals are aware that you are taking Femodette or if you plan to take another medicine at the same time.
 Some medicines can have an influence on the blood levels of Femodette and can stop it from working properly – for example: